 Where your personal information is held

-Your personal information is held on secure servers operated by YMCA Exeter and within our offices at YMCA Exeter 39/41 St David’s Hill, Exeter, EX4 4DA and Exeter Community Centre, 17 St David’s Hill, Exeter, EX4 7RG.
+Your personal information is held on secure servers operated by YMCA Exeter and within our offices at YMCA Exeter 39/41 St David’s Hill, Exeter, EX4 4DA and 51 Queen Street, Exeter, EX4 3SR.
 Any paper records with your personal information are kept in locked cupboards and only accessible by authorised YMCA Exeter staff and volunteers.
-We never sell your data to any third party organisations and where your data is held on Mailchimp servers (for the purpose of email marketing) it is in compliance with the EU-U.S privacy Shield Framework.
-Your information is accessible by trained staff and volunteers at YMCA Exeter on a need to know basis only.
+We never sell your data to any third party organisations and where your data is held on Mailchimp servers (for the purpose of email marketing) it is in compliance with the EU-U.S Privacy Shield Framework.
+Your information is only accessible by trained staff and volunteers at YMCA Exeter on a need to know basis.

 How long will your information be retained?